How do I monitor a Campaign using Siteimprove?

 The campaign you’ve created is now showing in the table of Monitored Campaigns which gives an overview of all Monitored Campaigns for the selected website.

-Expanding the UTM Links column on this table displays the links that you will use in the newsletter and on Facebook for the T-Shirt Campaign.
+Expanding the UTM Links column on this table displays the links that you should use in the Google Ad and on Facebook for the T-Shirt Campaign.

 You can copy the complete link, or the useful shortened link version provided.
 You also have options add, import, download and email links related to the campaign.